qe201020335/HRCounter/README.md

 ## HOW TO INSTALL
 > [!IMPORTANT]
-> Make sure all the required mods are working correctly before installing this mod!
+> Ensure all the required mods are working correctly before installing this mod!

 ### First-Time Install/Configure
 #### Auto Config Generator for Pulsoid and HypeRate